prcorcoran/raptor-proxy/README.md

-# raptor-proxy runs ngix as a front end to Raptor Host
+# raptor-proxy runs nginx as a front end to Raptor Host